SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Drain the urine from the bag into the container given to you by your health care provider.
 Deliver the sample to the laboratory or your provider as soon as possible.

-Your provider will tell you, if needed, to stop taking drugs that may interfere with the test.
+Your provider will tell you, if needed, to stop taking medicines that may interfere with the test.

 How to Prepare for the Test